estii20/water-cycle-quiz/README.md

 The function to update score display takes the correct or incorrect score and the tally is adjusted accordingly as correct and incorrect.

-This lets the player tally the number of questions they have correctly or incorrectly answered during the quiz and resets to zero at the start of the next quiz attempt.
+This lets the player tally the number of questions they have correctly or incorrectly answered during the quiz.
+This resets at the start of the next quiz once the question 1 answer is chosen.
+Then the tally resets and starts the count again.

 Once all the questions are complete, the function to reset the quiz, resets the state to the default.